Give us a call now for an immediate match with a local pro.

 Get written quotes before starting any HVAC work.
 The quote should include costs for both labor and materials.
 Read all terms carefully before signing.

 You should have your HVAC system inspected approximately twice annually.
 Following an inspection, your technician will tell you if any services are required.
 You should also schedule an inspection if you start noticing issues such as unusual smells, strange noises, or leaks.
-If your home has ductwork, it should be inspected every few years.
+If your system has ductwork, it should be inspected every few years.

-You can save energy throughout the year by reducing the amount of power your HVAC system uses to maintain the temperature of your home.
-During all seasons, keep your thermostat as close to the outside temperature as possible, and avoid making drastic changes — adjust it only a few degrees at once.
-You could also consider a smart thermostat.
+You can save energy throughout the year by reducing the amount of power your HVAC system uses to maintain your home's temperature.
+Always keep your thermostat as close to the outside temperature as is comfortable, and avoid making drastic changes — adjust it only a few degrees at once.
+You could also consider getting a smart thermostat.

-For a 2,000-square-foot home, you'll also look for a furnace that is between 50,000 and 80,000 BTUs (British thermal units).
+For a 2,000-square-foot home, you'll want a furnace that's between 50,000 and 80,000 BTUs (British thermal units).

-There are several ways you can make your HVAC system more energy-efficient:
+There are a number of ways you can make your HVAC system more energy-efficient: